 This is because the holding company is a separate legal entity and is not responsible for the actions of the individual businesses, hence separating the business assets from any other assets.

-These companies can also own real estate, intellectual property, and other assets, which can provide additional asset protection.
+These companies can also own real estate, intellectual property, and other assets, providing additional protection.

 2. Liability Shield